-For both sensual and practical effect, you should definitely have at least one hand placed somewhere on them.
-It might be their waist, ribs, the side or back of the neck, etc. This helps press yourselves together, while adding a strong undertone of passion, connection, and pleasure.
+For both sensual and practical effects, you should definitely have at least one hand placed somewhere on them.
+It might be their waist, ribs, the side or back of the neck, etc. This helps press yourselves together while adding a strong undertone of passion, connection, and pleasure.

 - Switch positions.

 If you’re making out or kissing for 10 seconds or more, you’ll want to start considering changes in position.
 If your head is tilted to the right, and theirs to the left – switch.
 If your hands are placed lower down, bring one to their cheek.
 Fluctuate the intensity for a second, either less or more.

 This is the style of kissing people do most frequently.
 It can range from a quick saucy kiss any time of day, or something more heavily done with passion.

 You will basically take all the tips above and stitch them together.
 With your head slightly tilted, slightly firm your lips to make contact, before slowly beginning the pulsing rhythm.

 The ideal mouth shape and movements is intuitive and very tough to describe.
 But the closest description would be how you would imitate a wolf’s howl, just without the sound.
 Try softly making the “Aahh-OOooo!” sound yourself, then repeat and mouth it slowly without making any noise.
 This is the basic mechanics of the open-mouth kiss.
 Yup, it’s weird.
 But it works, you’ll see.

 At the same time, a very subtle waving rock of the head naturally comes into play.
 As you reach the “oo” shape with your mouth, and your lips press forward a bit, the chin swings forward ever so slightly in rhythm.